opensource-observer/oso/apps/docs/docs/contribute/connect-data.md

 The configurations live in `.github/workflows/cloudquery`.
 Create a file for your workflow here that is named the same as your new plugin.
-It will need to use some environment variables so that our pipeline will be able to properly target both your plugin's docker deployment and also the correct bigquery dataset.
+It will need to use some environment variables so that our pipeline will be able to properly target both your plugin's Docker deployment and also the correct BigQuery dataset.

 It should look something like this: